ChaseKluge/ChaseKluge/README.md

-- 👋 Hi, I’m @ChaseKluge
+- 👋 Hi, I’m @ChaseKluge.
+I am an analyst at a local government entity.
-- 👀 I’m interested in building tools to assist public and nonprofit sector organizations manage business processes.
+- 👀 I’m interested in assisting public and nonprofit sector organizations extract value from their data.
-- 🌱 I’m currently learning python3, SQL Server, data analysis, and basic devops.
+- 🌱 I’m learning Python and SQL with a focus on Data Science.
-- 💞️ I’m looking to collaborate on free and open source software for non-profits, civil services, and regulatory agencies.
+- 💞️ I’m looking to collaborate on free and open source solutions for non-profits, civil services, and regulatory agencies.
 - 📫 How to reach me?
-Don't worry about that just yet.
+If you have stumbled upon this profile, you should already know how to find me!

 <!---
 ChaseKluge/ChaseKluge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.